alexander-ding/bridge/README.md

-# CS 1680: development environment
+# Bridge Development Container

-This repo contains a minimal dev environment setup for CS 1680.
-In particular, it provides the scripts to create the course Docker container.
+This repo contains the development container for our Bridge final project, built for Brown's cs1680, fall 2023.

 ## Getting started